rebing/graphql-laravel/README.md

 ### Batching

+Batched requests are required to be sent via a POST request.

 You can send multiple queries (or mutations) at once by grouping them together.
 Therefore, instead of creating two HTTP requests:

 ```